bitrise-io/devcenter/_articles/builds/env-vars-secret-env-vars.md

 You can also replace the variable for a new one in `Env Vars`.
 Delete the old value and set the new one.
 If you toggle the `Replace variables in inputs` to the right, the new value will be used everywhere in your workflow.

-{% include message_box.html type="important" title="Protect your secrets" content=" Contrary to [secret env vars](#about-secrets/), env vars are fully exposed in builds triggered by pull requests so you should not add any sensitive information to `Env Vars.` "%}
+{% include message_box.html type="important" title="Protect your secrets" content=" Contrary to [secret env vars](#about-secrets/), env vars are fully exposed in builds triggered by pull requests so you should not add any sensitive information to `Env Vars`. "%}

 ### Setting an env var in every/in a specific workflow